[Update: I’ve added estimates for February 2019

 Last year I posted the times for the Horsetail Fire Falls event and discovered hundreds of people had found my blog and printed out the times!
 Thank you all for finding my post and taking advantage!
-I’ll continue to post them for each year, and I’ll also be releasing an iOS app (coming very soon … just wrapping up developing it!)
+I’ll continue to post them for each year.

 Each year thousands of photographers visit Yosemite National Park in hopes of seeing the famous ”Fire Falls” event at Horsetail Falls.
 Horsetail Falls is a seasonal waterfall that only flows after rain or as the snow melts above El Capitan.
 It’s located on the west side of El Capitan and can be viewed from a number of locations.
 This event occurs when the sun is in just the right spot to reflect off the granite behind the waterfall and cause it to light up.
 The sun also needs to be close to the horizon to give off its orange light and thus turn the waterfall orange.
 It’s amazing how much like fire and lava the water becomes!
 The event starts around Valentines Day each year and continues for about 2 weeks.